dbcli/litecli.com/content/getting-started/installation.md

 ## Linux

+The package is available for Arch Linux via AUR.
+You can install them manually or with an AUR helper such as yay:

+    $ yay -S litecli

-Install via pip.
+All other linux distros please install via pip.
 We don't have RPM or DEB packages.
-If you're interested in making one, I'll be grateful. :)
+If you're interested in maintaining one, I'll be grateful. :)

 ## Windows